timvisee/pixelpwnr/README.md

 - [pixelpwnr-server][pixelpwnr-server]: server
 - [pixelpwnr-cast][pixelpwnr-cast]: cast your screen to a pixelflut server

-**Note:** This is a prototype project.
-Some things may not work correctly.
-Or some things may work slow.

 ## Features

 * Many concurrent drawing pipes, fast multithreading
 * Animated images, with multiple frame images
 * Control over render sizes and offset